containeroo/helminator/README.md

 Helminator scans your Ansible playbook for helm and helm_repository tasks.
 It then checks if there is an update to any of the defined Helm charts available and sends out a Slack notification.
-Helminator is built to run in a CI envorinment. (e.g. GitLab CI)
+Helminator is built to run in a CI environment (e.g. GitLab CI).

 ## Requirements